fpoirotte/sphinxcontrib-paradoxy/README.rst

 Now you can use e.g. :exmpl:`foo` in your documents.
 This will create a link to a page hosted at ``http://example.com/`` and containing the documentation about the symbol named ``foo``.
-The link caption will be the full URL, unless an explicit caption is given, e.g. :exmpl:`Foo <foo>`.
+The link caption will be the symbol's name, unless an explicit caption is given, e.g. :exmpl:`Foo <foo>`.

 The full path to the symbol is retrieved from the Doxygen tagfile located at ``/path/to/tagfile``, which can be either a local file or an URL to some online file.

+If ``add_function_parentheses`` is set to ``True`` in your configuration file and if no explicit caption was given, the symbol will be suffixed with a set of parentheses whenever this is appropriate.

 This extension is heavily based on the extlinks and intersphinx extensions.